 Getting to Wave Hill

-If you plan to drive to Wave Hill you simply need to type Wave Hill (4900 Independence Avenue, Bronx, NY 10471) into your GPS.
-Throughout 2020 the on-site parking lot is undergoing renovations, but it is possible to find street parking (read the street signs) or ask the front gate for assistance finding the temporary off-site lot.
-The shuttle makes pick-ups from the Riverdale Park lot at 27 and 57 minutes after the hour, starting at 8:57AM.
-The last pick-up is at 4:27PM.
+If you plan to drive to Wave Hill you simply need to type Wave Hill (4900 Independence Avenue, Bronx, NY 10471) into Google Maps.
+On-site parking lot is $13 for non-members, but it is possible to find street parking (read the street signs).
+The shuttle bus schedule can be found here.

 You can also make your way to the grounds by taking the 1 train (Van Cortlandt Park–242nd Street stop) or Metro North (Riverdale) and taking one of their free shuttle vans to Wave Hill.
 The shuttle is available Tuesday through Sunday, year-round.
 Look for it in front the the Burger King on Broadway near the W. 242nd St. station.

 Most weekend mornings (until 1pm) you will find that Wave Hill has a family-friendly event.
 The Family Art Project is an activity that can be enjoyed by children of all ages.
 There is an abundance of space so you don’t feel cramped, even on busier weekends.
 Taking part in these activities gives children the chance to engage with each other in the communal play and activity spaces.
 This is a great place for children and adults to make new friends.